79.3% of mothers are granted sole custody of their children. Court-ordered custody arrangements show this notable statistic.

 Given this substantial difference, a crucial question arises: under what circumstances can a mother potentially lose child custody to a father?

-Continue reading to know how a mother can lose a custody battle, moreover, how can a mother lose custody of the father.
+Continue reading to learn how a mother can lose custody battles and how a mother can lose custody to the father.

 8 Scenarios: How a Mother Can Lose a Custody Battle